-The Segregation Wall has not only threatened the Palestinian lands but also isolate and threaten 'Palestinian's natural resources, such as ground water wells and springs.
+The Segregation Wall has not only threatened the Palestinian lands but will also isolate and threaten 'Palestinian's natural resources, such as ground water wells and springs.
 Bethlehem Governorate is located above the Eastern and Western Basins of the West Bank Mountain Aquifer.
 The available renewable water recourses in Bethlehem Governorate consist primarily of groundwater and surface water.
-However, and due to political arrangements, Palestinians have limited access to these resources, and stands to loose more inside the Segregated Zone.
+However, and due to political arrangements, Palestinians have limited access to these resources, where as some of which stands to be lost inside the Segregated Zone.
 The annual total quantity of water-needed for Bethlehem Governorate is estimated at 9.3 MCM, while the quantity supplied is nearly 7.8 MCM, of which only 2.6 MCM is locally provided (PWA, 2005).

-The Segregation Wall threatens Palestinian access to crucial supply areas, containing artesian wells and main water basins that provide Bethlehem Governorate with water, as the path of the Wall is designed to include the ground-water in Bethlehem Governorate.
-Most of the isolated Palestinian lands west of the Segregation Wall in Bethlehem Governorate fall in the WesternBasin of the West Bank Aquifer system.
+The Segregation Wall threatens Palestinian access to crucial supply areas, containing artesian wells and main water basins that provide Bethlehem Governorate with water, as the path of the Wall is designed to enfold the ground-water within Bethlehem Governorate.
+Most of the isolated Palestinian lands west of the Segregation Wall in Bethlehem Governorate fall in the Western Basin of the West Bank Aquifer system.
 This Basin contains more than 20 groundwater springs and wells, which supply the area with water for irrigation and other uses.
 Such act would add the risk of increasing the water shortage problem in Bethlehem Governorate.
 Additionally, such pressure on the groundwater resources would jeopardize the development of any possible future integrated management plan for shared water resources.
 The Wall in Bethlehem Governorate and in the other Governorates as well aims to provide Israel with almost total control to the most productive Aquifer Basins.